elichai/bench_linkedlist/README.md

 # Benchmarks for linkedlist implementations in various languages

 This currently contain the following benchmarks:
 1. Inserting elements to the back.
+(2048 times)
 2. Inserting elements to the front.
+(2048 times)
 3. Summing up all the elements.
+(2048 times)
 4. Inserting elements to the back and then removing them.
+(2048 times)
+5. Spliting the list and the middle and re-appending it.
+(32 times)

-All the benchmarks were down with a `2048` number of iterations per operation (e.g. pushing 2048 elements, one by one to the list, or summing up a list with 2048 elements)
+All the benchmarks were down with a `2048` number of iterations per operation (e.g. pushing elements, one by one to the list, or summing up a list with 2048 elements)
 The results are from the spec of my laptop: Linux, Intel i9-9980HK 2.4Ghz.
 32GB RAM.

+I've chosen 2048 elements because I believe it's a moderate size list. (it can be easily changed via the constant ITERS in all benchmarks)

 ## Rust
 [Full Results](rust/results) <br/>